fenago/puppet-course/quickstart/md/lab_overview.md

 **Key Features**

 - Develop skills to run Puppet 5 without hiccups
-- Take full advantage of powerful new features of Puppet including loops, data types, Hiera integration, and container management
+- Take full advantage of powerful new features of Puppet including loops, data types and Hiera integration

 **What You Will Learn**